rubenanlo/rubenanlo/README.md

 ## Hard skills:

-Javascript (ES6), MongoDB, Express, React, NodeJS (MERN), HTML5, CSS3, Git
+Javascript (ES6), MongoDB, Express, React, NextJS, NodeJS (MERN), HTML5, CSS3, Git

+Soft skills:
+Project management, team player, business focus, public speaking, client/user focus

 ## Introduction 🤓

-I am a full stack web developer with over 10 years of project management experience in tax and finance fields.
+I am a full stack web developer

+with over 10 years of project management experience in tax and finance fields.
 Throughout my professional experience, I have had the opportunity to improve processes, through direct contact with clients and other stakeholders, managing global teams,  designing automation tools and mentoring and training junior and senior staff.
 As a web developer, I am looking forward to developing tailored web applications to positively impact businesses' performance.

 Curious by nature and avid learner.
 I am looking for the next step in my career and ready to apply my technical and soft skills to a job related to web development.